Why Is My Cat Peeing Outside The Litter Box? Here’s How To Stop It

 We’ll list them here first, then we’ll go into more detail below, including of course how to fix the problem and get your cat to stop peeing outside the litter box for good!

 - A medical condition like a bladder infection or urinary tract crystals

-- Doesn’t like the litter type, where the box is, or is actually afraid of the box
+- Doesn’t like the litter type, doesn’t like where the box is located. or is afraid of the box

 - Territorial marking or another behavioral thing like stressed out or fear

 - If he’s declawed, pain could be making him do it

 - Your kitten just hasn’t learned about litter boxes